I Finished My Manuscript- Now What?

 3) Send to your most trust Beta Readers.

-5) Consider a developmental editor if: there are a lot of plot holes, continuity errors, side plots that never get resolved, or beta reader feedback says something undefinable is missing, or characters don’t make logical choices for their personality.
+5) Consider a developmental editor if: there are a lot of plot holes, continuity errors, side plots that never get resolved, or beta reader feedback says something undefinable is missing, characters don’t make logical choices for their personality.

-7) Send to Line editor, Copy editor or proofreader if you are going to use them (highly recommend using at least one of those, ideally a line editor and proofreader).
+7) Send to a Line editor, Copy editor, or proofreader if you are going to use them (highly recommend using at least one of those, ideally a line editor and proofreader).
 If that's simply not in the budget, have that one great writer friend look it over with the knowledge that you’ll owe them a similar favor.

-8) Format that manuscript and give it a final once over.
+8) Format that manuscript and give it a final once-over.